 Chin chin takes me back to my childhood, as it was a snack I ate (and still eat) a lot growing up.

 Based on your preference, chin chin can be soft, medium, or hard, depending on how long you cook it for.

 13 – Boli (Roasted Plantain)

-Boli is rich in fiber, vitamins A, B, C, antioxidants, protein, carbohydrate, iron, and potassium among others.
+Boli is rich in fiber, vitamins A, B, C, antioxidants, protein, carbohydrates, iron, and potassium among others.

 If you’re going on a road trip around Nigeria, get yourself some boli, pair it with some peanuts, and you have yourself a healthy, filling meal for the journey.

 For a sweeter taste, you should eat boli made with ripe plantains.
-For those on a low carb diet, boli made from the unripe plantains is a better choice.
+For those on a low-carb diet, boli made from unripe plantains is a better choice.

 You should also try the delicious combination of boli with peppered fish stew, sold at local food shops.
 It’s a Nigerian food with so much flavor.